olinjs/olinjs/lessons/06-css-development-style/README.md

 We're going to be a little more open-ended here, describing functionality and user experience rather than specific http endpoints.

+This app is the culmination of all the lessons so far (jQuery, Handlebars, Mongo, CSS, etc) and marks the end of this "track" of the basics of web development.
+Knowing this, we're expecting this app to look nice and have nice, readable code!

 ### Requirements

 A "twote" is a small piece of text written by a user.
 You can call it whatever you want, but probably not "tweet" for copyright reasons...